-However, today the world owns powerful entities such as the Internet of Things (IoT) and its equally important complement - the Internet of Medical Things (IoMT).
-And these technologies give us hope that the system of healthcare will be developed further and its development will be boosted by innovative software solutions.
+However, today the world owns powerful entities that can support its digital transformation such as the Internet of Things (IoT) and its equally important complement - the Internet of Medical Things (IoMT).
+And these technologies give us hope that the healthcare system will be developed further and its development will be boosted by innovative software solutions.

-Based on this data, about 60% of healthcare establishments have already implemented IoT (IoMT) and achieved significant cost savings, increased profitability, and customer experience.
+Based on this data, about 60% of healthcare organizations and medical establishments have already implemented IoT (IoMT) and achieved significant cost savings, increased profitability, and customer experience.
 More importantly, IoMT in healthcare serves the financial interests of stakeholders in the healthcare industry, including investors, manufacturers, and doctors.
-With systems of connected medical devices, the internet of things can really revolutionize healthcare, for example, by supporting the transition from disparate to coordinated care and from reactive to proactive approaches.
+With systems of connected medical devices, the Internet of Things can revolutionize healthcare, for example, by supporting the transition from disparate to coordinated care and from reactive to proactive approaches.
 Also, according to various estimates, there were 4.5 billion IoMT devices in 2015, accounting for 30.3% of all IoT devices globally; in 2020, this number grew to 20-30 billion IoMT devices.
+But experts predict that we will observe a stable growth within this decade which will result in a new figure of 50 billion.
 The demand for IoT software and IoT device development services is growing and we can expect to see significantly higher figures already in the near future.

-The Internet of Medical Things or the Internet of Health Things (IoMT and IoHT for short) is a dedicated network of medical devices to ensure better access to data for patients and healthcare providers.
+The Internet of Medical Things (IoMT) is a dedicated network of medical devices to ensure better access to data for patients and healthcare providers.

 The IoMT's primary function is to monitor the condition of patients and notify the doctor in the event of an emergency.

-In addition, internet of things medical applications help improve the accuracy of diagnoses by monitoring changes in patients' health.
+Moreover, the Internet of Things medical applications help improve the accuracy of diagnoses by monitoring changes in patients' health.
 Using its apps, users can quickly contact their doctors at any time.
 In this way, medical workflows become faster as workers can serve a large number of people.

-You can see internet of things medical devices in hospitals, ranging from anti-theft sensors to smart beds that help monitor vital functions.
-Such devices use unique systems that determine the location in real-time (RTLS).
+You can see internet of things medical devices in hospitals, ranging from anti-theft sensors to smart beds that are used as a part of medical parameter tracking systems and help monitor vital functions.
+Such connected medical devices use unique systems that determine the location in real-time (RTLS).
 RTLS is an internal GPS receiver for hospitals.
 Still, instead of using satellite data, it uses sensor technologies, various tags, and Wi-Fi / Bluetooth to provide remote monitoring and data analysis.

 The role of medical internet of things solutions can’t be underestimated for increasing the accuracy of diagnostics and interpretation of symptoms.
-Different smart devices for medicine can track patient’s vital parameters 24/7 and help doctors to better understand the health state of a person and factors that may have an impact on it.
+Different smart devices for medicine that today shape the IoMT ecosystem can track patient’s vital parameters 24/7 and help doctors to better understand the health state of a person and factors that may have an impact on it.